 Getting your Trinity Audio player ready...

-Long story short – Get all doubts related to motorcycle ABS right here, and we will explain in the simplest terms.
+Long story short – Get all doubts about motorcycle ABS right here, and we will explain in the simplest terms.

-ABS, or anti-lock brake system, is becoming standard in most Indian motorcycles except for commuters.
+ABS, or anti lock braking system, is becoming standard in most Indian motorcycles except for commuters.
 Thanks to the rule brought out by the Honorable Government of India, which has brought the prices up but also the safety of the rider, ABS avoids wheel locking, which contributes to a significant percentage of accidents.
-However, several misconceptions about ABS exist, and we are here to clear them.
+However, several misconceptions about ABS exist, and we are here to clear them also we delve in to the types of anti lock braking system.

 How Motorcycle ABS works?